-If you’re a fan of the unusual and unexpected, plan your fall trip with one of our haunted hotels in mind… Some of your favorite Omni Hotels & Resorts have long had friendly visits by guests from the other side… In fact, four of our hotels made the Historic Hotels of America Top 25 Most Haunted Historic Hotels for 2017.
+If you’re a fan of the unusual and unexpected, plan your fall trip with one of our haunted hotels in mind… Some of your favorite Omni Hotels & Resorts have long had friendly visits by guests from the other side… In fact, four of our hotels made the Historic Hotels of America Top 25 Most Haunted Historic Hotels list.

 Here are just a few of the favorite tales to add to your goosebumps…